ScottEKendall/Microsoft-Platform-SSO/README.md

 You can use the Repair option to fix any issues found during authentication.

-Direct link to System Settings -> Users & Groups -> Current User's info pane.
-Useful for pointing users to repair registration or authenticate again if tokens are expired.
+You can link directly to the current user's info pane in System Settings -> Users & Groups.
+This is useful for pointing users to repair registration or authenticate again if tokens are expired and could be incorporated into a Self Service policy or other scripting:
 ```
 #!/bin/zsh
 username=$(scutil <<< "show State:/Users/ConsoleUser" | awk '/Name :/ && ! /loginwindow/ { print $3 }')